jonasrenault/france/README.md

 * Reduce the size of the geoJSON file.
 Maybe using compression, and / or topoJSON conversion.

-* Have a server build the vector grid.
+* Have a server build the vector tiles, similar to [MapZen's](https://mapzen.com/documentation/vector-tiles/) implementation.

 # License
 Released under the [The MIT License](https://opensource.org/licenses/MIT).